ibNez/rag-document-handler/docs/architecture.md

 - **Variant Tokens**: Render settings (format, viewport, locale)
 - **Content Hash**: 8-character hash for deduplication

-## Enhanced Statistics Architecture
+## Statistics Architecture

-The application now features a panel-specific statistics architecture that provides better organization and maintainability:
+The application features a panel-specific statistics architecture with **threshold-based monitoring** that provides better organization and maintainability:

 ### Statistics Coordinator (`web/stats.py`)
 The main `StatsProvider` class acts as a coordinator that delegates to individual panel providers: